-Recently our staff came across an interesting article written by Zahra Hirji a graduate student at MIT, and posted on the Earth Magazine website.
+Recently our staff came across an interesting article written by Zahra Hirji a graduate student at MIT, posted on the Earth Magazine website, and involving risk.

 This article is recommended reading for those disaster preparedness practitioners who may want to learn more about modeling potential catastrophes which have a reasonable probability of affecting the operations of their organizations.

 In her article, Zahra talks about the fact that Natural hazards — earthquakes, tropical cyclones and thunderstorms, for example — occur with considerable frequency around the world.